Workout

 Tricep Dips.

-1. Starting Position: Sit between the equalizer bars with your hands on the bars behind you.
+1. Starting Position: Sit in between the equalizer bars with your hands on the bars behind you.

-2. Execution: Lift your hips off the ground and lower yourself by bending your elbows.
+2. Execution: Lift your hips off the ground and lower yourself by bringing your elbows back.

 Tip: Keep your elbows close to your body.